 Personal genomics companies like 23andMe and Ancestry.com can detect your relatives in their databases.
 These relatives are ususally presented in a list of relationships (e.g., "Bob Smith: 2nd Cousin").
 My Bonsai algorithm allows you to see how all these people fit together in a family tree.
 This became the 23andMe Family Tree feature.

-I worked on a recent study of burials from Maryland's first colony.
-By updating my pedigree inference method, Bonsai, to work on historical data, I incorporated historical burials into modern pedigrees of 23andMe customers.
-Through a combination of genetic inference and genealogy, I was able to propose identities for some one of the burials.
-Through further investigations and comparisons with isotopic data, our team was able to propose identities for three burials including the first governor of Maryland, Thomas Greene, his son Leonard, and his wife Anne Cox.
-To our knowledge this is the first time that genetics have been used to re-identify the remains of historical figures without any prior hypothesis of their identities.
+In a recent study of burials from colonial Maryland, we used genetic pedigree inference, genealogy and isotopic data to propose identities for three unmarked burials including the first governor of Maryland, Thomas Greene, his son Leonard, and his wife Anne Cox.
+To our knowledge this is the first time that genetics has been used to re-identify the remains of historical figures without any prior hypothesis about their identities.
 Read the summary in Discover Magazine or Popular Science.

-Academics and genetic testing companies have been incorrectly applying relationship esimators for the better part of two decades.
-This has led everyone to believe erroneously that the most distant relationship that can be detected from genetic sharing is around a 5th cousin (the chances of sharing DNA with a more distant relative become vanishingly small under the current models).
+Academic researchers and genetic testing companies have been incorrectly applying relationship esimators for the better part of two decades.
+This has led everyone to believe erroneously that the most distant relationship that can be detected from genetic DNA sharing is around a 5th cousin (the chances of sharing DNA with a more distant relative become vanishingly small under the current models).
 But these models ignore the fact that each person is related to every other person through millions of different ancestors, making the chances of sharing DNA with a distant cousin very high.
 I noticed this mistake and derived new relationship estimators.
-These new estimators push the most distant detectable relationship out to cousins separated by hundreds of generations, not 5.
+These new estimators push the most distant detectable relationship out to cousins separated by hundreds of generations, not five generations as previously thought.

 The Coalescent Model is a fundamental framework in genetics for understanding the evolutionary history of genetic lineages.
 Many formulas can be derived under this model, such as the expected time when two pieces of DNA share a common ancestor or the distribution of allele frequencies in a population.
 However, derived quantities under the model can have complicated closed forms and algorithms that implement these formulas can be slow.
 Deterministic approximations to the model have been known for decades, but each author largely rediscovered them anew and there was no formalism to understand their accuracy or broad principles of usage.
 I put these approximations on a firm theoretical footing by showing when they are accurate and I compiled the first systematic treatment of how to apply them.

 You inherit one copy of your genome from your mother and another copy from your father.
-However, genome sequencing or genotyping loses the information about which allele came from which parent.
+However, the information about which allele came from which parent is lost in genome sequencing and genotyping.
 "Phasing" is a technique for recovering the parental side information about alleles.
 Most phasing methods compare a focal genome to the genomes of thousands of very distant relatives.
 However, by leveraging close relatives of the person we want to phase (so-called Family Phasing), we can do a better job.
 A patent application for my method for family phasing is currently pending.

 Family trees are typically built by hand using laborious trial and error methods.
 In the last decade, several computational methods have been developed to infer pedigrees.
 My Bonsai method is the current state of the art method for inferring large complicated pedigrees.
 See the Bonsai paper here.